kourosh-forti-hands/Digicorn/README.md

     1. Plug in your Digispark and wait till it says completed.
     2. Unplug the Digispark quickly or it will start to run the script on your system.

-8. Now you are read and can plug it into any system you want to unicorn.
+8. Now you are ready to plug the Digicorn into your victims system.

 ## Tips & Tricks